Go directly to product information

 The semi-wild Banasura pepper is the absolute top pepper from the Malabar coastal strip.
 It grows in the Western Ghats, in the Wayanad valley.
 Banasura pepper is a mild, hot pepper, partly due to the exceptional size of the berry.

 The pepper is named after Banasura, one of the highest mountains in the Western Ghats of Wayanad district, Kerala, India.
 The mountain is in turn named after a mythical character from Indian legends.
-Pulpally is about forty kilometers from the Banasura Sagar dam.
+Pulpally is located about forty kilometers from the Banasura Sagar dam.

 Why not organic?